Online module for people with mild to moderate depression

 With this module, care providers can digitally support their patients who have been diagnosed with depression or who are experiencing depressive symptoms.Contact Minddistrict

 What is the module about?

-The module is step 2 IAPT compliant using low intensity CBT and follows the NICE guidelines.
-The goal of the module is for the client to acknowledge and challenge unhelpful thoughts and behaviours.
-In addition the client learns to replace unhelpful thoughts and behaviour with more helpful and healthy ones in order to lift their mood and reduce their depressive symptoms.
+The client can learn to acknowledge and challenge unhelpful thoughts and behaviours.
+In addition, they can learn to practice replacing unhelpful thoughts and behaviour with more helpful and healthy ones in order to contribute to lifting their mood.
 Find out more about how online solutions can help behavioural change.

 All 6 sessions (as well as the ‘Welcome’ session) include psycho-education and a doodle clip in which psycho-education is explained in a more elaborate manner.
 This information is then applied through exercises completed by the client.
 Optional sessions are available if the client requires additional support.
 This helps you to deliver a more personalised and seamless treatment programme to your client.

 Who is this module suitable for?

 This module is suitable for adults (18+ years) who experience mild to moderate depression.

 - How helpful are your thoughts

 - Let’s build on the positives!

 - Focus on the future